Collin Francis Fraser

 Biography

-Sergeant Collin Francis Fraser (known as Frank Fraser), was born February 27, 1884 in Lower South River, Antigonish County.
+Sergeant Collin Francis Fraser (known as Frank Fraser) was born February 27, 1884 in Lower South River, Antigonish County.
 Fraser was the son of Angus Fraser and Margaret McKillop of Lower South River.
-His family then moved to Port Hastings, Inverness County His younger brother Alexander Fraser served with the Canadians in the First World War.
+In 1889, his family later moved to Port Hastings, Inverness County, Cape Breton, Nova Scotia.
+His younger brother Alexander A. Fraser also served in the First World War with the Canadian Expeditionary Force and was killed in action in France in 1916.

-Fraser eventually Western United States where he joined the American Army and served in the First World War.
+Fraser eventually immigrated to the Western United States and joined the American Army to serve in the First World War.
 Fraser enlisted in the American Army on May 21, 1918 in 16th Service Company of the United States Signal Corps.
-Fraser was promoted to Corporal October 1, 1918 and promoted to Sergeant August 1, 1919.
-Fraser was honorably discharged August 9, 1919.
+Fraser was promoted to Corporal on October 1, 1918 then promoted to Sergeant on August 1, 1919.
+Fraser was honorably discharged from the army on August 9, 1919.

 Additional Media